The $100 Brief

 Four parts.
 One position.

 Every brief follows the same architecture — not a template, a discipline.
 Long enough to matter.
-Short enough to read before 9am.
+Short enough to act on before 9am.
 A call disappears.
 A brief doesn't.

 Part 01